Financial Assessment Procedure

 Need to know

-13. Changes to Chargeable Services
+10. Changes to the Personal Budget or Chargeable Services

 The Financial Assessment & Benefit Team can be contacted on 01793 463279.